misslilmango/meal-planner/README.md

 ## How the Memory Works

-This application runs 100% in your browser using Local Browser Storage (`localStorage`).
+This application runs 100% in your browser using Local Browser Storage.

 * **Data Privacy:** All of your recipes, weekly schedules, checked-off grocery items, and pantry stashes are saved privately inside your browser device.
 No data is ever sent to an external server.
 * **Clearing Data:** Clearing your browser site data or cache will reset the planner back to a blank slate.